kiler129/upsmart-garage/README.md

  - A relay to bridge garage opener toggle button
  - A reed sensor near the edge of the door
+ - HACS *(for now)*

+To install the integration use [HACS](https://hacs.xyz/docs/faq/custom_repositories) with a custom repository URL.
+This integration is planned to be integrated into HA core once it's robust enough.

-Then, add an integration and select correct entities as prompted by HA - no JSON editing needed :)
+Then, add an integration to HA as normal and select correct entities as prompted by HA - no JSON editing needed :)

 ### How does it work?